akashvraj/Projects-Build/Jenko/README.md

-Jenko

-A tool to fetch jenkins console output to terminal.
+A utility to get jenkins job console logs in local terminal.

-Color & Notification support
+Real time logs for ongoing build.

+Notification on completion.

+Use logging [info], [warn], [debug], [action], [error], [fatel] at the start(in between terms also supported - experimental) to distinguish different lines visually.

+Note> Use terminal with good scrollback capacity to run this.